webgme/webgme/README.md

 # WebGME - Web-based Generic Modeling Environment

+Note that this repository contains the full webgme app including a highly extendable graphical user interface and is the typical dependency a webgme app will depend on.
+To use the webgme framework without any GU - check out [webgme-engine](https://github.com/webgme/webgme-engine).

 Create your own Domain Specific Modeling Languages (DSML) right in the browser.
 Specify modeling concepts, their relationships, attributes, and aspects by drawing a UML class diagram-based metamodel and WebGME automatically configures itself to support the DSML.

 WebGME promotes collaboration where each change is translated into a micro-commit broadcast to all connected users.
 A lightweight branching scheme is transparently supported by the infrastructure.
 Code generators and externals tools can work on consistent snapshots (specific commits) while users can continue editing the models.